duoremix/vue-wangeditor/README.md

-# vue-wangeditor
+# vueWangeditor
-wangeditor component for vue
+an editor component of vue2.0 depended on wangeditor